taro-rb/taro/README.md

 The purpose of this is to reduce unnecessary autoloading of the whole type dependency tree in dev and test environments.

-This already works fo type classes – they don't trigger loading of referenced types unless used.
-The API declarations in controller classes still trigger auto-loading for now, but we aim to improve this in the future.

 ## Possible future features

 - warning/raising for undeclared input params (currently they are ignored)